 • How to design instructional and training interventions and assessments for online, place-based, and blended delivery

-• Application of the results of learning and other analyses to the design of training and instruction
+• Application of the results of online learning and other analyses to the design of training and instruction

 • How to apply evaluations of technologies for developing, delivering, and assessing training interventions